-Its name means “the painter” in Latin, but the constellation really represents the painter’s easel.
+Pictor constellation lies in the southern sky.
+Its name is Latin for “painter,” but the constellation really represents the painter’s easel.

-The constellation’s early name, Equuleus Pictoris, Latin for “the painter’s easel,” was later shortened to simply Pictor.
+The constellation was introduced by the French astronomer Nicolas Louis de Lacaille in the 18th century.
+Its early name, Equuleus Pictoris, Latin for “the painter’s easel,” was later shortened to simply Pictor.

 FACTS, LOCATION & MAP